 Best Surf Camps for Kids in Hawaii: Where Beginners Learn to Surf

-The first time my daughter caught a wave at Waikiki, she stood up halfway, screamed in pure joy, and immediately ate it face-first into two feet of water.
-She came up laughing, paddled back out, and did it three more times before she actually rode one in.
-That is the magic of a Hawaii kids' surf camp: the bar to a perfect first day is so low, and the payoff is so big, that almost every child leaves the beach grinning.
+The first time my eldest caught a wave at Waikiki, he stood up halfway, screamed in pure joy, and immediately ate it face-first into two feet of water.
+Came up laughing, paddled back out, and did it three more times before he actually rode one in.
+That is the magic of a Hawaii kids' surf camp.
+The bar to a perfect first day is so low, and the payoff is so big, that almost every child leaves the beach grinning.

-If you are visiting Hawaii with kids and surfing is on the list, here is the real-mom rundown of the best surf camps and beginner lessons across the islands.
-I have personally watched my own kids go through Waikiki and North Shore lessons, and I have compared notes with about thirty other moms who have done the same.
-The schools listed here are the ones we keep coming back to.
+If you're visiting Hawaii with kids and surfing is on the list, here is the real-mom rundown of beginner lessons across the islands.
+I've watched our boys go through Waikiki and North Shore lessons, and I've compared notes with about thirty other moms who've done the same.
+Brah Kimo at Waikiki has been my kids' surf instructor for years and most of what I know about kid lessons came from him.
+The schools below are the ones we keep going back to.

 The Best Beach for Beginner Kids: Waikiki

 Yes, Waikiki is touristy.
 Yes, the lineup can look like a parking lot.
 And yes, it is still the single best beginner surf spot in the world, especially for kids.
-The waves at Canoes and Queens are gentle, slow rolling, knee-to-waist high, with a sandy bottom and lifeguards on stand.
+The waves at Canoes and Queens are gentle, slow rolling, knee-to-waist high, sandy bottom, lifeguards on stand.
 South swells (May through September) bring the most consistent small-wave days.
 Winter still works for absolute beginners but mornings are flatter.

-The minimum age for most schools is 5.
+Most schools want kids 5 and up.
 The minimum swimming requirement is being comfortable in chest-deep water without a parent holding on.
-If your child is younger or not yet swimming, look at SUP (stand-up paddle) lessons in Waikiki's calm Duke Kahanamoku Lagoon instead, which take little ones as young as 3 with a parent.
+If your child is younger or not yet swimming, look at SUP lessons in Duke Kahanamoku Lagoon instead.
+They take little ones as young as 3 with a parent.

 Top Surf Schools on Oahu